How to prove exemption

 Obtaining a medical exemption

-For further information about exemptions please see COVID Status Guidance: common questions
+Also see COVID Status Guidance: common questions.

 Clinical trial participation